openaps/docs/docs/docs/While You Wait For Gear/Understand-determine-basal.md

 ### Scenario 1 - Zero Temp for safety

 In this example, BG is rising in the near-term time frame; however, it is predicted to be low over a longer time frame.
 In fact, it is predicted to go below target *and* the safety threshold.
-For safety to prevent the low, OpenAPS will issue a zero temp, until the eventualBG (in any time frame) is above threshold.
+For safety to prevent the low, OpenAPS will issue a zero temp, until the minimum predicted BG is above threshold.

 ![Dosing scenario 1](../Images/Dosing_scenario_1.jpg)